MahmoudElbaz74/CyAi-Dashboard/README.md

 ## Overview
 CyAi Dashboard enables analysts to:
 - Classify and label logs with AI explanations
-- Detect phishing risks for URLs
+- Detect phishing risks for URLs with a multi-stage pipeline and an AI-driven final verdict
 - Scan uploaded files for malware indicators and families
 - Ask an AI assistant security questions with contextual insights